hashobject/blog.hashobject.com/resources/posts/20130703-make-static-site-with-clojure-and-host-on-amazon.md

 ## What can be improved

-Right now I need manually run build commands to regenerate HTML content from Markdown.
+Right now I need manually run build commands to re-generate HTML content from Markdown.
 Ideally this can be done automatically.
 E.x. site generator can be hosted on Heroku and it can be executed automatically (to generate HTML and deploy it to Amazon S3) when somebody pushes changes to GitHub repository where source hosted.